kateJag/Exploring-the-data-job-market/README.md

 # Background
 This project aims to streamline the job search process in the data analytics field by identifying top-paying and in-demand skills.
 Born out of a need to navigate the data analyst job market more efficiently, it serves as a guide to finding optimal career opportunities.

-The dataset originates from my SQL Course and is packed with valuable insights, including job titles, salaries, locations, and key skills.

 ### Questions Addressed Through SQL Queries:
 - Which data analyst jobs offer the highest salaries?